timmlk/SimpleSite/README.md

 TODO
 ------
 Refac to use Q.js
+Paging
+Icon datatype
+Categories for icons and articles

 DONE : Get rid of that pesky session... we dont like session data.
     This would/should also enable clustering of the app.